sinhashubham95/structs-vs-pointers/README.md

 ok  	github.com/sinhashubham95/structs-vs-pointers/arrays           7.374s
 ```

+By default, the Go compiler passes the arrays by pointer, so if the underlying struct type is its pointer, it skips the optimisation the Go compiler does to contain it within the stack frame. **So it's always preferred to use the underlying type as the struct value, rather than a pointer.**

 ### Maps

 This is the scenario where the object, either struct or its pointer is part of a map and is passed down multiple functions.